getlogbook/logbook/docs/quickstart.rst

 * :class:`logbook.more.TaggingHandler` for dispatching log records that are tagged (used in combination with a :class:`logbook.more.TaggingLogger`)
-* :class:`logbook.more.MultiProcessingHandler` for logging from a child process to a handler from the outer process.
+* :class:`logbook.queue.MultiProcessingHandler` for logging from a child process to a handler from the outer process.
 * :class:`logbook.more.GrowlHandler` for logging to the OS X Growl notification daemon